Pwd9000-ML/terraform-azurerm-plan/README.md

-# Terraform Plan - GitHub Action (terraform-plan-azurerm)
+# Terraform Plan - GitHub Action (terraform-azurerm-plan)

 GitHub Action - Creates a Terraform plan with AzureRM backend and uploads plan as workspace artifact.
 Connects to a remote Terraform backend in Azure, creates a terraform plan and uploads plan as a workspace artifact.
 (Additionally TFSEC IaC scanning can be enabled).